lmtoy/lmtoy_run/README.md

 4.  *.run2b - runs subsequent instances of combinations, applying flags etc.

 A runfile can be processed (executed) via SLURM, GNU parallel or bash, whichever your system supports.
-On *Unity* we obviously will need to use SLURM.
+On *Unity* we obviously will need to use SLURM, on *lma@umd* the obvious choice if GNU parallel, and even on a multi-core laptop this might make sense.
+The slowest approach of course is *bash*, a pure serial

 ## Preparing

-more to come here
+more to come here, ideally we have a script that sets up the script generator for a new project.
+This will also be handy in case the script generator itself needs new features.

 ## Running

-A number of steps before you can run
+The following are the suggested steps to maintain your script generator.

 1. maintain the **lmtinfo.txt** if new obsnums were added, e.g.